 4. John Kopchinski and Pfizer Inc (NYSE:PFE) (2009)

-John Kopchinski became popular as the whistleblower for USA’s largest healthcare fraud case.
+We are continuing our list of famous corporate whistleblowers in publicly-traded companies with John Kopchinski who became popular as the whistleblower for USA’s largest healthcare fraud case.
 A former sales representative at Pfizer Inc (NYSE:PFE), he exposed the company’s illegal promotion tactics of a prescription painkiller, Bextra.
 The company eventually pulled Bextra from the market in 2005 over increasing heart attacks and paid $2.3 billion in civil and criminal penalties.